-What symbolically encapsulates these elements of our DNA is our management vision: the & philosophy.
-The idea is not to choose between conflicting concepts by focusing on "or," but rather to accept diversity, and even when there is a conflict of values in terms of common sense, to overcome that, and realize a sustainable society by coexisting through .
+The idea behind our & logo is not to choose between conflicting concepts by focusing on "or," but rather to enable coexistence for both.
+We will accept diversity, and even when there is a conflict of values in terms of common sense, we will overcome that, and realize a sustainable society by coexisting, as summed up by the & logo.
 This management vision was established in 1991, on the 50th anniversary of our founding, long before issues like sustainability and ESG came to the fore.